Emergency Lighting

 Siting of luminaires and emergency signs

-Having decided on your basic system, consideration should now be given to the siting of the lighting units and signs within the particular premises involved.
+Having decided on your basic system, consideration should now be given to the siting of the emergency lighting units and signs within the particular premises involved.
 This will then form the basis on which your selection of equipment can be made.
-Safelincs has provided a graphical guide for the location of emergency lights.
+Safelincs provides a graphical guide for the location of emergency lights.

 Lighting units and signs should be sited so as to clearly show the exit routes leading to the final exits from the premises.
-Where the exit route or final exit is not readily identifiable a sign should be utilized rather than a lighting unit.
-Particular attention should be paid to individual stairways, changes in level, corridor intersections, changes in direction, the outside of each final exit, control/plant rooms, lifts, toilet areas over 8m2 (although in some peoples opinion all toilets of public access and especially those for the disabled should have emergency lighting).
-Access to fire alarm call points, fire fighting equipment, should be clearly illuminated.
+Where the exit route or final exit is not readily identifiable, a sign should be utilised rather than a lighting unit.
+Particular attention should be paid to individual stairways, changes in floor level, corridor intersections, changes in direction, the outside of each final exit, control / plant rooms, lifts, toilet areas over 8m2 (although there is an argument for providing all toilets with public access, and especially those for the disabled, with emergency lighting).
+Access to fire alarm call points and fire fighting equipment should be clearly illuminated.

-It is not necessary to provide individual lights (luminaire) for each item above, but there should be a sufficient overall level of light to allow them to be visible and usable.
+It is not necessary to provide individual lights (luminaires) for each item above, but there should be a sufficient overall level of light to allow them to be visible and usable.

-Note.
-Detailed computer point calculations or luminaire manufacturers spacing tables should be used.
-The above is a short resume’ consequently the appropriate standard should be studied for a full understanding.
+N.B: detailed computer point calculations or luminaire manufacturers’ spacing tables should be used.
+The above is a brief summary and we recommend that the appropriate standard is studied to gain a full understanding of what is involved.

 How much light?

-BS5266 recommends the provision of a horizontal illumination at floor level on the centre line of a defined escape route (permanently unobstructed) not less than 1 lux and 0.5 lux minimum for anti-panic areas to exclude 0.5 metre border around the room.
+BS 5266 recommends the provision of horizontal illumination at floor level along the centre line of a defined escape route (permanently unobstructed) not less than 1 lux, and 0.5 lux for anti-panic areas, to exclude a 0.5m border around the route.
 In addition, for escape routes of up to 2m wide, 50% of the route width should be lit to a minimum of 1 lux.
 Wider escape routes can be treated as a number of 2m wide bands.
-The actual degree of illumination should be closely related to the nature of both the premises and its occupants with special consideration being given to old person’s homes, hospitals, crowded areas such as pubs, discos and supermarkets, and to whether or not the premises are residential.
+The actual degree of illumination should be closely related to the nature of both the premises and its occupants, with special consideration being given to care homes for the elderly, hospitals, crowded venues such as pubs, nightclubs and supermarkets, and to whether or not the premises have overnight accommodation, e.g. hotels.

-The level of illumination in certain rooms will vary depending on the purpose of the room and all these levels are contained in the appendices to BS 5266 Part 1 2011.
+The level of illumination in certain rooms and areas within a building will vary depending on their use; all this information is contained in the appendices to BS 5266-1.

 Commissioning Certificate and Logbook

-The quality of the installation and that it conforms to the IEE regulations, including the main circuit of the normal lighting system feeding non-maintained fittings.
+BS 5266 requires written declarations of compliance to be available on site for inspection.
+These should detail the quality of the installation and its conformance to IEE regulations, including the main circuit of the normal lighting system feeding non-maintained fittings.

 Photometric performance is required and evidence of compliance with light levels has to be supplied by the system designer.